sakibh20/lasmeta-case-study/README.md

 * `IPlayerJoined` on `SimulationBehaviour` failed to trigger, requiring a fallback to `NetworkEvents`.
 * Documentation around **ChangeDetector** and **OnChanged** was limited, so RPCs were used instead—though not ideal for large-scale design.
 * In some cases, **state authority delays** introduced race conditions; managing those required careful event ordering.
-* Unexpected behavior from `HasStateAuthority` until authority transfer was explicitly managed.
 * While Shared Mode was used for simplicity, future implementations would benefit from **Fusion Server Mode** for stronger control and robustness.

 ---